German Pointeraner (German Shorthaired Pointer & Weimaraner Mix): Info, Pictures, Characteristics & Facts

 Summing Up

-German Pointeraners are wonderful and loveable dogs who quickly become integral parts of their families.
-They love human interaction, will always want to be a part of family activities, and often don’t do well with long periods of separation.
+German Pointeraners are remarkable, loveable dogs who quickly become integral to their families.
+They love human interaction and will always want to be a part of family activities.
+However, they don’t do well with long periods of separation.

 The German Shorthaired Pointer and Weimaraner mixed dogs are highly energetic, which makes them perfect for active families, but they’ll also be happy relaxing and cuddling with you after a long day of exercise and play.

-They are an absolute pleasure and breeze to train, so they are great even for first-time dog owners.
-As long as you and your family have the time to dedicate to proper amounts of exercise and grooming, a German Pointeraner will make a wonderful four-legged addition to your family.
+They are a pleasure and a breeze to train, so they are great even for first-time dog owners.
+As long as you and your family dedicate time to proper exercise and grooming, a German Pointeraner will make an excellent four-legged addition to your family.